![]() |

 Altman Luggage

-135 Orchard St (btw Delancey & Rivington), Tel: 212-254-7275; www.altmanluggage.com - since 1920.
+135 Orchard St (btw Delancey & Rivington), Tel: 212-254-7275; www.altmanluggage.com - Since 1920.

-A. W. Kaufman Designer Lingerie 73 Orchard St (btw Grand & Broome), Tel: 212-226-1629; www.awkaufman.com - since 1924.
+A. W. Kaufman Designer Lingerie 73 Orchard St (btw Grand & Broome), Tel: 212-226-1629; www.awkaufman.com - Since 1924.

 Harris Levy Fine Linens

-98 Forsyth (btw Grand & Broome), Tel: 212-226-3102; www.harrislevy.com - from an Orchard St pushcart in 1894 to a store in 1899.
+98 Forsyth (btw Grand & Broome), Tel: 212-226-3102; www.harrislevy.com - From an Orchard St pushcart in 1894 to a store in 1899.

-Katz Furniture 20 Orchard St (btw Canal & Hester), Tel: 212-677-8528; katzfurniture.com - since 1906.
+Katz Furniture 62 Allen St (btw Canal & Hester), Tel: 212-677-8528; katzfurniture.com - Since 1906.

 MUST-SEE MUSEUMS